A: Jack Atherton

 Jack managed to remain fairly active during the war and went on to adopt the new fangled Mountevans style.
 In the second half of the 1940s he was a huge favourite around the country and could be seen wrestling at Belle Vue most weeks, and was a favourite at those other great venues New St James Hall, Newcastle and the Victoria Hall, Hanley.
 We last uncovered Jack wrestling in 1956, and the following year as a referee, having notched up more than two decades inside the ring.

 His status in the ring was impressive and Jack became known as “The Wrecker of Champions.”
-Wrestling colleagues sometimes referred to him as “Three Cornered Jack,” a reference to how difficult he could be to work with.
+Wrestling colleagues sometimes referred to him as “Three Cornered Jack,” a reference to the difficulty opponents had in breaking his balance.
 Two cauliflower ears remained testimony of the enjoyment he had given countless fans.

 Dale Storm remembers working for Jack Atherton: